- Osteoporosis is defined as a skeletal disease that causes the bones to become porous and less dense, which makes the bones vulnerable to fractures.

 - Poor nutrition, including unhealthful eating habits and high-protein diets

 - Excessive physical activity (such as marathon running, competitive athletics)

-Patients who have had one osteoporotic fracture are at high risk for having another..
-Such patients should consult with the Neuro Spinal Hospital to learn ways to minimise their risk of future fractures.
+- Patients who have had one osteoporotic fracture are at high risk for having another and should consult with the Neuro Spinal Hospital Doctors to learn ways to minimize their risk of future fractures.

 - Osteoporotic fractures or fragility fractures are bone fractures that occur in patients with osteoporosis.

 - These fractures are associated with complications and pain.